istio/istio.io/content/blog/2018/egress-tcp/index.md

 ## Motivation for egress TCP traffic control

 Some in-mesh Istio applications must access external services, for example legacy systems.
-In many cases, the access is not performed over HTTP or TLS protocols.
+In many cases, the access is not performed over HTTP or HTTPS protocols.
 Other TCP protocols are used, such as database-specific protocols like [MongoDB Wire Protocol](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/) and [MySQL Client/Server Protocol](https://dev.mysql.com/doc/internals/en/client-server-protocol.html) to communicate with external databases.

 Next let me provide more details about the service entries for TCP traffic.